 That’s a very common question among dog owners.
 Depending on your dog’s breed, your pup might be prone to hyper behavior in general.
 That’s particularly true for active breeds.
 But it’s also very common that usually calm dogs become hyper all of a sudden.
 My Miniature Poodle Baloo is a very good example.
 He’s a very excitable dog and often just bursts out with energy out of nowhere!

-But why is your pup usually a good boy and then all of a sudden he’s so hyper?
+But why is your dog usually a good boy and then all of a sudden he’s so hyper?

 If the behavior occurs spontaneously, all of a sudden, there is usually a particular trigger causing it.
-The reasons or triggers can be the same as for dogs that are hyper and restless pretty much all the time.
-The difference is most likely that one kind has a calm character, while the other one has an excitable one.
+These reasons or triggers can be the same if your dog is restless all the time.
+The difference is most likely that one dog has a calm character, while the other one has an excitable one.
 There are a number of possibilities: feeling uncomfortable/itchy, he’s overwhelmed/discontent, he’s over tired, boredom, your behavior, conditioning, breed characteristics, he’s a puppy.

 In this post I’ll show you the possible reasons why your dog is so hyper all of a sudden and what to do about it.